railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Contacts.rst

 and many other enterprise systems (such as phone contact applications) is a partner with multiple contacts.
 *Partner* is the word for any entity that you do business with - a supplier, a customer, a prospect, ...
-In some cases, this way of linking contacts to partners may not be flexible enough for you.
-Of course, OpenERP provides an alternative, which is brought into the system by installing the :mod:`base_contact` module.
+In some cases, the standard way of linking contacts to partners may not be flexible enough for you.
+Of course, OpenERP provides an alternative, the :mod:`base_contact` module.

 The two figures :ref:`fig-crmconw` and :ref:`fig-crmcono` show the structure of partners and contacts in the form of UML classes both